cbachhuber/CppVideoStreamer/README.md

 cmake ..
 ```

 to configure the project.
 Now, still in the build-folder, you can use `make` to build the binaries.
 Per default, the project only builds the USB camera sample, not requiring any Ximea software.
-If you would like to build the Ximea sample, add the flag `-DBUILD_XIMEA=ON` to the cmake command.
+If you would like to build the Ximea sample, add the flag `-DBUILD_XIMEA=ON` to the cmake command, such that it reads `cmake -DBUILD_XIMEA=ON ..`.

 ## Starting the program